BMeu/CRGP/README.md

 **Trace:** `-vvvv`

-* Invalid directory and filenames within the directory of the social graph (when using the CSV format).
+* Invalid directory and filenames within the social graph directory and TAR files.
 * Creation of result and statistics files.

 **Info:** `-vvv`